How to Set SMART Social Media Goals and Achieve Them

 Whether you’re aware of it or not, mass amounts of content are consistently being pumped into social media networks at all hours of the day.
 This makes it difficult for small businesses to cut through the noise.

-However, through the use of Specific, Measureable, Achieveable, Realistic, and Time Sensitive Goals, your business can succeed in delivering your content right in front of your ideal customer.
+However, through the use of Specific, Measureable, Achieveable, Relevant, and Time Sensitive Goals, your business can succeed in delivering your content right in front of your ideal customer.

 What are SMART Goals?